 Section 10.01 of the Statute sets forth the various legislative findings concerning the need for this legislation.
-It predictably notes that '...recidivistic sex offenders pose a danger to society."
-It notes that such offenders"have mental abnormalities" which "may require long-term specialized treatment modalities", and that they "should receive such treatment while they are incarcerated...and continue to receive treatment when incarceration should come to an end."
-This subsection further declares that in extreme cases "confinement of the most dangerous offenders will need to be extended by civil process in order to provide them such treatment and to protect the public from their recidivistic conduct."
-To that end the Statute contends that "...the system should offer meaningful forms of treatment to sex offenders in all criminal and civil phases, including during incarceration, civil commitment, and out patient supervision."

-&lt;sup>1The author is a Judge of the New York State Unified Court System in Onondaga County Court and an Adjunct Professor of law at Syracuse University College of Law.
-He received his J.D. from Syracuse university college of Law in May 1975 and an LLM in Criminal Law from the State University of New York Buffalo Law School in February 2003.
+It predictably notes that "...recidivistic sex offenders pose a danger to society."
+It notes that such offenders have mental abnormalities which "may require long-term the author is a Judge of the New York State Unified Court System in Onondaga County Court and an Adjunct Professor of Law at Syracuse University College of Law.
+He received his J.D. from Syracuse University College of Law in May 1975 and an LLM in Criminal Law from the State University of New York Buffalo Law School in February 2003.
+The author gratefully acknowledges the assistance of Terri Bright, J.D.
+Syracuse University College of Law 1994 for her contribution to this article.

-&lt;sup>2McKinney's (2007)
+2McKinney's (2007)